AdrienC21/garch-model-analysis/README.md

 ## Introduction

-The aim of this project is to modelize the return of a stock/index using a GARCH model.
+The aim of this project is to model the return of a stock/index using a GARCH model.

 All the functions have been applied to the CAC40 index and are contained in the file main.py